Changissnz/selfinterest/README.md

 clueless on the extrema and the mean, and the society seemingly operates completely fine according to their official statements, with minumum organized protest obviously because there is no mass awareness of the bounds and centralities of the class of a phenomena to protest against or for.
-Without linguistic terminology and other unifying symbols, members of social interactions compensate for the lack of common operands in expression with instinct and intuition, those bodies that can produce accurate outputs in judgment yet cannot be readily and wholly understood by transmitting the representation of their
+Without shared linguistic terms and other unifying symbols, members of social interactions compensate for the lack of common operands in expression with instinct and intuition, those bodies that can produce accurate outputs in judgment yet cannot be readily and wholly understood by transmitting the representation of their